iamrdn/ordina-jworks.github.io/_posts/2019-01-14-keycloak-workshop.md

 In this blog post, we will focus on [Keycloak](https://www.keycloak.org/).
 An open-source identity and access management platform (IAM) from Red Hat's [Jboss](http://www.jboss.org/).
 We have chosen for Keycloak because of it's well-comprehensive documentation and it's availability of connectors to choose form.
 Of course there's a lot you can configure with Keycloak and it's supported libraries for numerous programming languages and frameworks.
 We will cover just the basics just to get you started.

-Keycloak comes with several handy features build-in like:
+Keycloak comes with several handy features build-in:

 - Two-factor authentication
 - Bruteforce detection
 - Social login (Facebook, Twitter , Google , … )
 - LDAP/AD integration
-- … And much more
+- … And many more